wp-plugins/twitter-image-host/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the settings page and add your Twitter account to the list of authorised accounts
 4. Start submitting images - See the 'Posting Images' section for more

+== Widget ==

+To use the widget, simply visit the Widgets page and drag the "Twitter Images" widget into a sidebar and configure it.

+== Shortcode ==

+Shortcodes are snippets of text that can be inserted into pages and posts.
+These snippets are replaced by various generated content.
+Twitter Image Host provides a 'twitter-images' shortcode to display images you have uploaded within a page/post.

+Available parameters:

+      count           Number of items to display
+      view            Image thumbnail view: squares, proportional, or large author          Comma-separated list of Twitter account names to limit results to columns         Number of columns of images to display lightbox        'true' to use Lightbox/Thickbox

+Example:

+      [twitter-images columns=4 lightbox="true"]

 == Creating a Template ==